iretiola-007/NovaScript/README.md

 ---

 ## 4.2 Variables
-Variables can be created using a simple assignment syntax, similar, but not the same as Python.
+Variables use a simple assignment style similar to Python, but with a different operator.

+NovaScript uses `->` instead of `=`.

 Example:
 ```
 hensuu sai -> 18
-// an arrow is used instead of the traditional equal sign "="
 ```

 ---

 ## 4.3 Functions and Control Flow

-Functions and full Control Flow features are not yet implemented.
-For now you can only use `if...else` statements.
+Currently, NovaScript supports basic if and else statements in language mode.

-Other statements will be added in future updates.
+More advanced control flow features (*like loops*) will be added in future updates.
 ---

 ## 5. Built-in Functions
-NovaScript currently includes basic built-in functions like the print statement (*in language modes*)
+NovaScript currently includes basic built-in functionality such as the shutsuryok statement (*in English, it's the print function*).

+More built-in functions will be added over time.
 ---

 ## 6. Examples